 What You Need to Know About Working on Old Homes

-While there is not much to be concerned about when painting a relatively new home with a different color, the same cannot be said for older homes, particularly those that were built in 1978 or earlier.
+There is not much to consider when painting a relatively new home with a different color.
+The same cannot be said for older homes, particularly those built-in 1978 or earlier.

 - Motor issues

 - Behavioral problems